wildwinter/dink/README.md

 * [License](#license)

 ## The Basics
-The `Fountain.Parser` supplied in the tools will take this:
+The `DinkCompiler` supplied in the tools will take this:
 ```
 Something
 ```